+44 (0)113 34 33613

 Professor Blaszczyk likes to do things differently!
-Her career has included jobs as a cultural history curator at the Smithsonian National Museum of American History in Washington, DC; as a history professor at Boston University; and as program director at the Chemical Heritage Foundation in Philadelphia.
+Her career has included jobs as a cultural history curator at the Smithsonian National Museum of American History in Washington, DC; as an American studies professor at Boston University; and as director of the Beckman Center for the History of Chemistry at the the Chemical Heritage Foundation in Philadelphia.
 From 2005 to 2012, she was a visiting scholar at the University of Pennsylvania while running a consultancy dedicated to America's innovation heritage.

 Interests and Publications

 Professor Blaszczyk does research on the cultural history of business, with reference to design, fashion, colour, retailing, and advertising.
-Her work connects the history of the creative industries to big historical themes such as globalization, material life and social identity, and consumer culture.
-She also writes about connections between the chemical industry and the creative sector.
-Her books include:
+Her work connects the history of the creative industries to big historical themes such as globalisation, material life and social identity, and consumer culture.
+She also writes about connections between the chemical industry and the creative sector, and about the history of technology.

 Partners in Innovation: Science Education and the Science Workforce (Philadelphia: Chemical Heritage Foundation, 2005).

-* Project leader on a three-year collaborative project, 'The Enterprise of Culture: International Structures and Connections in the Fashion Industry Since 1945', With Partners in the UK and the Eu.
+* Project Leader and Principal Investigator on a three-year collaborative research project, 'The Enterprise of Culture: International Structures and Connections in the Fashion Industry Since 1945', with eight partners in the UK and the EU.
+Funded by HERA II (Humanities in the European Research Area, European Commission), 2013-2016.
 Visit the project website here.

 * Principal Investigator for the 'Moon Heritage Project', a collaborative effort with Abraham Moon & Sons, Ltd., a vertically integrated woollen mill in Leeds, to document the company's history, 2014-2016.